-Because knowing your baseline is so important, having studied for the MCAT previously can complicate your baseline in a few ways.
-If you took the MCAT over 3 months ago, you’ve probably experienced “knowledge leak” (I’ve had significant knowledge leak since taking the boards a month ago), so that isn’t an accurate reflection of your current knowledge.
-Furthermore, you shouldn’t take a test you’ve taken before, since you could have some subconscious memory of the passages, making the test feel easier and falsely inflating your baseline.
+Knowing your baseline is important.
+Having studied for the MCAT previously can complicate your baseline in a few ways.
+If you took the MCAT over 3 months ago, you’ve probably experienced “knowledge leak”.
+(I’ve had significant knowledge leak since taking the boards a month ago).
+Furthermore, you shouldn’t take a test you’ve taken before.
+You could have some subconscious memory of the passages making the test feel easier, thus inflating your baseline.
 Lastly, if you have studied for hundreds of hours before and still not reached your goal score, you will want to add extra study hours to make sure you can overcome whatever challenges held you back previously.

-3. How far removed are you from studying this material in school?
+3. How far removed are you from the material?

-Below are study templates I’ve built and customized for tutoring students, using MCAT Self Prep’s Free E-Course and Advanced Pro Plan, with over 5,300 flashcards organized by lesson.
+Below are study templates I’ve built and customized specifically for MCAT Self Prep’s Free eCourse.
 If you are working while studying for the MCAT, I strongly recommend adjusting your schedule to consistently have at least 15-20 hours studied per week, so you can make significant progress each month.
-It’s also important to study less than 40 hours per week on average before the final month of studying, since it can greatly increase your chances of suffering burnout.
+It’s also important to study less than 40 hours per week on average before the final month of studying.
+Studying for more than 40 hours can greatly increase your chances of suffering burnout.

 For people looking to improve by 12 points or less on their first attempt, studying 40 hours per week.
 Students often start studying after finals week mid-May and take the test the first week of September.